 Obesity is a medical condition where an individual has accumulated so much body fat that it might have an adverse effect on their health.
-To get into specifics, a person is classed of obese when his/her body weight is at least 20% higher than it should be.
+To get into specifics, a person is classed as obese when his/her body weight is at least 20% higher than it should be.
 Obesity is measured with the help of the Body Mass Index (BMI).

 What Causes Obesity?